 Nervous movement burns calories

-Sometimes stress triggers unconscious movement, like foot tapping or finger clicking.
+Sometimes, stress triggers unconscious movement, like foot tapping or finger clicking.
 These tics may help your body process your feelings, but they also burn calories.

 Sleep disruption affects cortisol production

 Stress can make it difficult to fall asleep and stay asleep.
-It can also affect the quality of the sleep you do get, leading you to feel sluggish and fatigued.
+It can also affect the quality of the sleep you get, leading you to feel sluggish and fatigued.
 These disruptions can affect cortisol production, which can affect your metabolism.
 Your eating habits may also be impacted.

 Although dropping a pound or two typically isn’t cause for concern, unexpected or undesired weight loss takes a toll on your body.